 Save money on your next group trip and learn how to negotiate like a pro with these insider tips.

-In today’s industry, not many people are simply buying services from suppliers.
-Instead they negotiate to get a deal that works best for both parties.
-While you don’t want to come off as a quibbler to the supplier, knowing what to ask will indicated that you’re a professional.
-And if you don’t ask for benefits, you may not get them.
+In today’s group travel industry, savvy travel planners aren’t simply buying services from suppliers.
+Instead, they negotiate to get a deal that works both for their travelers and provides the supplier with a new piece of business.
+While you don’t want to come off as a quibbler or argumentative with a supplier, knowing what to ask for and what your leverage points are will indicated that you’re a professional.
+And if you don’t ask for benefits, you probably won’t get them.

 Wish lists are a helpful tool to make before contacting any supplier about what you want provided for your group.
 Start by asking about special rates for seniors, students, mid-week travel or whatever else you might be able to come up with.
 Also ask about off-season dates and long stays for special markets like families.

 Many times, if you’re working with an agent or tour operator, they will negotiate with suppliers for you.
-Their people are extremely knowledgeable in the industry, and are accustomed to handling groups and negotiating your needs.
-But if you’re booking your tour yourself, you’ll need to learn the fine are of negotiating.
+Their people are extremely knowledgeable in the industry and are accustomed to handling groups and negotiating your needs.
+But if you’re booking your tour yourself, you’ll need to learn the fine art of negotiating.

 The first thing you need to remember with cruise lines is that they need your group.
 The problem is they don’t necessarily need you on the same dates you want them.
 Timing is everything, and you will find better deals for the summer and fall months, rather than the winter months when the ships fill up with snowbirds.
-Tropical cruises on Christmas and Alaskan cruises in the summer will not render your best offers.
-So an opening question should be: When do you need groups?
+Caribbean cruises over Christmas break and Alaskan cruises in the middle summer will not render your best offers.
+So, an opening question should be: When do you need groups?